Chelsea to hold talks with Brighton boss Potter

 They were sixth in the Premier League after three wins, one draw and two defeats when they parted company with Tuchel.

-The decision to sack the German would have been taken regardless of their 1-0 defeat in their opening Champions League game at Dinamo Zagreb on Tuesday.
+The decision to sack the German would have been taken regardless of their 1-0 defeat in their opening Champions League game at Dinamo Zagreb on Tuesday, BBC Sport understands.

 Chelsea plan to make a swift appointment and Potter was among the bookmakers' favourites to take over, along with former Spurs and Paris St-Germain boss Mauricio Pochettino, former Real Madrid manager Zinedine Zidane and current Leicester manager Brendan Rodgers.